Silicon Integrated Systems

-Silicon Integrated Systems (SiS; 矽統科技 (Xìtǒng Kējì)) is a company that manufactures, among other things, motherboard chipsets.
+Silicon Integrated Systems (SiS; 矽統科技 (Xìtǒng Kējì)) is a company that designs and manufactures integrated circuits, chipsets and components related to Human-Machine Interfaces (HMI).
 The company was founded in 1987 in Hsinchu Science Park, Taiwan.

 Business

 In the late 1990s, SiS made the decision to invest in their own chip fabrication facilities.
-At the end of 1999, SiS acquired Rise Technology and its mP6 x86 core technology.Silicon Integrated Systems (SiS) acquired Hycon Technology on January 1, 2025.
+At the end of 1999, SiS acquired Rise Technology and its mP6 x86 core technology.
+Silicon Integrated Systems (SiS) acquired Hycon Technology on January 1, 2025.
 The acquisition involved SiS issuing 0.8713 shares for every Hycon share, totaling 27,755,080 shares.

 Mainboard chipsets

 One of the most famous chipsets produced by SiS was the late 486-age chipset 496/497 which supported PCI bus among older ISA- and VLB-buses.
 Mainboards using this chipset and equipped with CPUs such as the Intel 80486DX4, AMD 5x86 or Cyrix Cx5x86 processors had performance and compatibility comparable with early Intel Pentium systems in addition to a lower price.